Am I Too Old to Learn Guitar

 It paid off: Wes Montgomery is THE proof that you can become amazing even when you start learning at a later age.

 Wes became one of the most highly-regarded, most influential jazz guitarists.
-His amazing legacy he left, shows how much is possible when you’re very dedicated, disciplined and focused.
+The amazing legacy he left, shows how much is possible when you’re very dedicated, disciplined, and focused.

 Johnny was 26 when he bought his first guitar in 1974.
 A couple of years later he started the Ramones and wrote rock history.

-While the nay-sayer could say that their music is easy to play, the influence and legacy of The Ramones is unmistaken.
+While the nay-sayer could say that their music is easy to play, the influence and legacy of The Ramones are unmistakable.

 You find them mentioned in every “Greatest Artist of All Time” and “Greatest Rock Band of All Times” lists in music publications.

 In 2009, Johnny appeared on Time’s list of “The 10 Greatest Electric-Guitar Players.”

 His fifth wife gave him a guitar as a parting gift upon leaving him.
 He was about 70 years old at that time.
 He spent the next couple of years practicing, only to became a professional blues guitarist a couple of years later.
 James passed away in 2013 having reached age 90.
 He lived the last 16 years of his life as a successful musician.

 Check James out here